-- EWEB employees, especially those directly involved in accounting for EWEB's own carbon emissions and those who assist EWEB customers in calculating their own emissions. - Key stakeholders, including representatives of local agencies such as Lane County and the City of Eugene, who are responsible for reducing community-wide carbon emissions. - Local environmental groups who have an interest in helping our community reduce carbon emissions.
+- EWEB Board of Commissioners - EWEB employees, especially those directly involved in accounting for EWEB's own carbon emissions and those who assist EWEB customers in calculating their own emissions. - Key stakeholders, including representatives of local agencies such as Lane County and the City of Eugene, who are responsible for reducing community-wide carbon emissions. - Local environmental groups who have an interest in helping our community reduce carbon emissions.

-Methods and Results:
+Methods: